Iwtbm/Iwtbm.github.io/_pages/research.md

 <img height="240" src='/images/new_glove.jpg'>

-A simulation environment is also set up for the control algorithms
+A simulation environment is also set up and different reinforcement learning algorithms are implemented for the intellegent control with approperate force.